-Attachment #1 provides information on claims against the County and incidents received in the fourth quarter and by what means they are managed.
-In the fourth quarter of 2021, Haldimand County received 13 claims against the County, bringing the year to date total to 38.
-In comparison, the numbers are slightly lower than the previous totals from the past three years.
+Attachment #1 provides information on claims against the County and incidents received in the first quarter and by what means they are managed.
+In the first quarter of 2022, Haldimand County received 11 claims against the County.
+Over the past 3 years the average annual claims against the County is 41.
+Claims reported in quarter 1 represent 26.8% of the average, indicating that claims may be slightly higher in 2022.
 Claims being reported as "Not County Jurisdiction/Other" are informal claims that were received but through an investigation, were determined to be made incorrectly against the County or where the legal responsibility lies with a contractor or third party.

 Attachment #1 also breaks down the claims against the County by the applicable division.
-As is common with municipal operations, the Roads Operations division experiences the bulk of the annual claims made against the County as they have the highest risk exposure.
+As is common with municipal operations, the Roads Operations Division experiences the bulk of the annual claims made against the County as it has the highest risk exposure.